johnhw/pfilter/README.md

 ## Usage
 Create a `ParticleFilter` object, then call `update(observation)` with an observation array to update the state of the particle filter.

+Calling `update()` without an observation will update the model without any data, i.e. perform a prediction step only.

 ### Model

 * Internal state space of `d` dimensions